SiliconLabs/wfx-fullMAC-tools/Examples/STM32/WF200_driver_F429ZI_FreeRTOS-LwIP/Drivers/wf200_driver/doxygen/docs/wf200_fmac_driver/wf200_initialization.md

 ============

 It is recommended to reset WF200 before running the initialization phase described below.
-The initialization and configuration is managed by ::wf200_init.
-WF200 initialization phase is as follow:
+Initialization and configuration is performed by ::wf200_init.
+WF200 initialization phase is as follows:
 * Bus configuration (SPI or SDIO)
 * WF200 initialization
 * Firmware download
-* Startup indication reception
+* Receive startup indication
 * PDS configuration

-## 1. BUS configuration
+## 1. Bus configuration
 The bus configuration is handled by ::wf200_init_bus.
 It has a specific implementation depending on the bus used.

 ###SPI bus